Skip to main content

 This site is all about trading, so of course I am going to suggest that you should get into trading.
 I know some of you don’t have any skins to get into trading or you just don’t know how to get started, and I can understand that and I will try to help you with that in this guide.

 What are referral programs/recruit-a-friend?
-It’s a pretty simple concept, sites will pay people to recruit and bring in new people to their site, they usually pay a precentace of what the new people spend on the site.
-It’s an cheap and easy way for these sites to promote themself.
+It’s a pretty simple concept, sites will pay people to recruit and bring in new people to their site, and they usually pay a percentage of what the new people spend on the site.
+It’s a cheap and easy way for these sites to promote themself.

-A lot of gambling sites or so called referral sites promise free items/a small cash deposit when signing up and using a coupon code, I do not recommend using these sites, many of these sites are super shady and just isn’t worth your time.
-I decided on not including these sites just because there’s so many that doesn’t work, If something sounds to good to be true it’s usually fishy.
+A lot of gambling sites or so-called referral sites promise free items/a small cash deposit when signing up and using a coupon code, I do not recommend using these sites, many of these sites are super shady and just aren’t worth your time.
+I decided not to include these sites just because there are so many that don’t work, If something sounds too good to be true it’s usually fishy.

-Instead of talking about those shitty gambling sites I’ll show you a few legit sites that actually have a referral/recruit-a-friend system that work, I’ll talk about how much they pay and I’ll also mention in the end of this segment different ideas on how to refer people to these sites.
-A quick reminder though, this way of getting skins do requires work on your part, it’s nothing for anyone scared of putting some time & effort into it.
+Instead of talking about those shitty gambling sites I’ll show you a few legit sites that have a referral/recruit-a-friend system that works, I’ll talk about how much they pay and I’ll also mention at the end of this segment different ideas on how to refer people to these sites.
+A quick reminder though, this way of getting skins done requires work on your part, it’s nothing for anyone scared of putting some time & effort into it.

 bitskins logo

-Bitskins is one of the biggest CSGO marketplaces for buying and selling items, it’s only OPSkins that can beat Bitskins in size on the CSGO cash market.
-They’re established and trusted site used by thousands.
+Bitskins is one of the biggest CS2 marketplaces for buying and selling items, it’s only OPSkins that can beat Bitskins in size on the CS2 cash market.
+They’re an established and trusted site used by thousands.

 They also have a referral system available for anyone to join.
 If you bring in new people to the site you’ll earn 1% of everything that person spends on the site, might not sound like a lot but if you get lucky and bring in someone with a fat wallet that likes spending cash on skins you can earn a few dollars here and there, just don’t expect to earn anything crazy using any of these referral programs, that being said the more effort you put into this the more you will earn.

-SkinBaron is a German based CSGO item shop for buying & selling.
+SkinBaron is a German-based CS2 item shop for buying & selling.
 Their invite-a-friend system is a bit different, they pay you 2,50 € for every 10 referred friends, which can be used in their store to get your hands on some free skins.
-And if you bring in a wooping 100 new people to the site they will give you a real knife from Himmelsschmiede, they make real knife that look just like flashy CSGO knifes.
+And if you bring in a whooping 100 new people to the site they will give you a real knife from Himmelsschmiede, they make real knives that look just like flashy CS2 knives.

-If getting your hands on a real knife isn’t for you, there’s also a affiliate program that’s available for Streamers, Youtubers and site owners, and as a affiliate you’ll earn a % of what people you bring into the site spends in their marketplace, contact their support if that’s something you’re interested in.
+If getting your hands on a real knife isn’t for you, there’s also an affiliate program that’s available for Streamers, Youtubers, and site owners, and as an affiliate you’ll earn a % of what people you bring to the site spends in their marketplace, contact their support if that’s something you’re interested in.

 g2a logo

-G2A is a well known game shop that sponsors some of the greatest E-sports teams out there, they also have a fairly newly opened skins section on the site.
-G2A’s referral system is called G2A Goldmine and let’s you bring in new people to any product/section on the site, you’ll earn a % of each sale that the person you bring in spends in the store, you’ll earn a fairly low precent of what people spend though.
+G2A is a well-known game shop that sponsors some of the greatest E-sports teams out there, they also have a fairly newly opened skins section on the site.
+G2A’s referral system is called G2A Goldmine and lets you bring in new people to any product/section on the site, you’ll earn a % of each sale that the person you bring in spends in the store, and you’ll earn a fairly low percent of what people spend though.

-Kinguin is another similar game shop & marketplace that also have their CSGO section, and their referral program is very similar to G2A goldmine, pretty much the only difference is that they have better rates in which you earn from your recruits, you’ll be earning around 10% of what they spend in their store.
+Kinguin is another similar game shop & marketplace that also has their CS2 section, and their referral program is very similar to G2A goldmine, pretty much the only difference is that they have better rates in which you earn from your recruits, you’ll be earning around 10% of what they spend in their store.

-One downside with Kinguin and G2A is that they’re no primary a CSGO site, so their marketplace isn’t always that well stocked and their prices isn’t always that competitive, at the same time that can be a positive, I brought in plenty of people through my CSGO guides that have earned me commission because they bought games and other stuff that isn’t CSGO related in these stores.
+One downside with Kinguin and G2A is that they’re not primarily a CS2 site, so their marketplace isn’t always that well stocked and their prices aren’t always that competitive, at the same time that can be a positive, I brought in plenty of people through my CS2 guides that have earned me commission because they bought games and other stuff that isn’t CS2 related in these stores.

 How to recruit people to these sites

-The more effort and time you put into promoting these sites the better the result will be, this is nothing for lazy people that excpet to get paid without doing anything.
+The more effort and time you put into promoting these sites the better the result will be, this is nothing for lazy people that except to get paid without doing anything.

 Make a forum signature that are promoting any of the above sites.
-(I made a example how it can look like below.
+(I made an example how it can look like below.
 Feel free to use it if you want to.)

 bitskins forum signature

 Make a guide about any of these sites, that’s what I have done in some of my guides on this site.
 Make your own and include your link, just make sure your guide is useful and adds some kind of value, readers will know if a guide is made just to promote the creator’s links.
-Just to name a few you can post your guide on forums, on Steam or on a blog of your own.
+To name a few, you can post your guide on forums, Steam, or a blog of your own.
 What these guides will be about is up to you, I’m not going to spoon-feed you everything.

 Some places do not allow referral links to be posted, always check beforehand if it’s OK to post them.
-Most places will ban you for spamming your link, so don’t.
+Most places will ban you from spamming your link, so don’t.

 Have any ideas of your own?
 Share them in the comment section at the bottom of the page.